-- of regional • Promotion community investment opportunities by neighboring states working together; and - Proactive, collaborative, interstate and • international partnerships pursued by metropolitan areas that cross boundaries.
+- Promotion of regional community investment opportunities by neighboring states working together; and - Proactive, collaborative, interstate and international partnerships pursued by metropolitan areas that cross boundaries.

 NLC urges the federal government to appropriate funds for regional pilot programs.
-The costs and benefits of community transcend development jurisdictional boundaries that are no longer defined easily by political and geographic Interlocking relationships exist borders. among inner cities, suburbs, edge cities, and contiguous rural areas.
+The costs and benefits of community development transcend jurisdictional boundaries that are no longer defined easily by political and geographic Interlocking relationships exist borders. among inner cities, suburbs, edge cities, and contiguous rural areas.

 NLC is opposed to federal policies that inadvertently promote competition or pit cities against each other.
 These types of polices limit the development of comprehensive community development strategies and achievement of successful community development across the country.
-CED Section 3.04(C)(1)(b), (See also Economic Development, No Interjurisdictional Battles)
+CED Section 3.04(C)(1)(b), (See also Development, Economic No Interjurisdictional Battles)